-StreamNet partners and members, both those who provide data to and receive data from StreamNet, have publicly accessible tools that provide access to a diversity of data that they use to inform their specific needs.
+StreamNet partners and members, which both provide data to and receive data from StreamNet, have publicly accessible tools that provide access to a diversity of data that they use to inform their specific needs.
 Below we highlight some of these tools that complement the standardized data categories managed by StreamNet.

 The Confederated Tribes of the Colville Reservation maintain and protect viable populations of native and desired non-native species of fish and wildlife, and their supporting habitats, while providing sufficient numbers to meet the cultural, subsistence, recreational, and economic needs of the tribal membership.